Escape the hectic city life and take the family to explore Sai Kung!

 Hong Kong UNESCO Global Geopark and Volcano Discovery Centre

-Located at the Waterfront Park, this centre is a good place to stop into and plan your visit to one of the many islands and beaches around Sai Kung.
+Located at the Waterfront Park, this centre is a good place to stop and plan your visit to one of the many islands and beaches around Sai Kung.
 Click here for hours and more info.

 Sharp Island/Hap Mun Bay